A Complete PCI DSS Compliance Guide for Mid-Sized Businesses

 The initial iteration of the Payment Card Industry Data Security Standard (PCI DSS), known as PCI DSS version 1.0, was unveiled on December 15, 2004.
 This release included a fundamental yet robust set of security standards for merchants.
 All entities, including online retailers and various organizations handling credit card transactions, were obligated to adhere to this new standard.

 In 2006, PCI SSC became an independent global monitoring collective.
 They swiftly released version 1.1, urging merchants to review online applications, install firewalls for added security, and provide clarifications.
-Version 1.2 followed in October 2008 for enhanced clarity and addressing evolving risks.
+Version 1.2 followed in October 2008 to enhance clarity and address evolving risks.
 In August 2009, version 1.2.1 was released, covering minor adjustments for consistency across standards and documents.

 PCI DSS 2.0